wmde/wikibase-rest-api-proposal/PRINCIPLES.md

 https://www.mediawiki.org/wiki/Core_Platform_Team/Initiative/Core_REST_API_in_Mediawiki/Design_principles#Identifiers

-Additional clarification:
+### Path \<type> clarifications

-- `<type>` at the top level of endpoint paths can include multiple types for seperation.
+`<type>` at the top level of endpoint paths can include multiple types for seperation.

-  - Example: `entity/item` or `entity/property`
+Example: `entities/items` or `entities/properties`

+### Plurality

+We have seen inconsistencies in previous APIs that can lead to confusion or wrong assumptions.
+"Consistency is valuable" and thus we will use plurals in all path parts.

+Example: `entities/items/<id>/statements/<id>/qualifiers/<hash>`

 ## Operations

 https://www.mediawiki.org/wiki/Core_Platform_Team/Initiative/Core_REST_API_in_Mediawiki/Design_principles#Operations